StanInPrime/AttendanceCRM/README.md

-Deployed on Azure with Azure App Service, SQL Database, and SQL Server
+Azure App Service, SQL Database, and SQL Server were used in its deployment.

 URL; https://attendanceappservice.azurewebsites.net/